dalawton/eic-inventory-final/README.md

 <b>Feedback:</b>
 - Add ability to return incorrect items received in purchase orders
 - Change delete PO to cancel PO, add a way to notify email receivers
-- Sorting through inventory via a battery dropdown
+- <s>Sorting through inventory via a battery dropdown</s>
-- Index PO number to prevent reusing of PO numbers and have the number automatically assign
+- <s>Index PO number to prevent reusing of PO numbers and have the number automatically assign</s>